 Although you don't expect to hang with the leaders, you probably don't want to be struggling in the back either.
 What makes a good time depends on your gender, age and the course.

 Survive the Swim

-Those who placed in the middle of the competitive field of more than 1,000 athletes took 14 to 16 minutes to cover the distance.
+Those who placed in the middle of the competitive field of more than the approximately 18 athletes took nine-plus minutes to 10 minutes to cover the distance.
 Your time can be affected by the water conditions, whether your race is in a pool and if you wear a wet suit.
 Although not guaranteed, pool swims and wet suits can yield faster times.

 A hilly, windy course is obviously going to take more time than a flat course on a still day.
 You can be pleased with a speed of between 17 and 20 mph, which will put your finish time at between 36 and 45 minutes.

 Run It Out

-Dehydration and lack of fuel can begin to affect your performance on the run, too, especially if you did not practice good hydration and nutrition practices through the rest of the race.
-Elite athletes can still hold a sub 6-minute-per-mile pace, but a good effort is anything faster than 8-minute miles so you complete the run in between 22 and 26 minutes.
+Dehydration and lack of fuel can begin to affect your performance on the run, too, especially if you did not practice good hydration and nutrition practices through the rest of the race, says an article on nutrition requirements for the triathlete published by the University of Minnesota in 2014.
+Elite athletes can still hold a sub-six-minute-per-mile pace, but a good effort is anything faster than 8-minute miles so you complete the run in between 22 and 26 minutes.

 Total It All Up